inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L49
 S:Dear Mrs. White,
  :
- :    I have been holding on, but this January I am getting out.
+ :I have been holding on, but this January I am getting out.
  :My wife herself may have told you of our opening.
 However, I go :at ten o'clock this morning, and your husband is still out.
 He is :to do my general work himself, and may not imagine there is any :measure of justice in that.
 We married men are obliged to do as :ordered.
  :
- :    I am leaving a hundred matters.
+ :I am leaving a hundred matters.
 He has my opinion on each.
  :Tell him the minutes of the last meeting of the members are on my :table.
 Tell him I haven't an invoice, but have instead an October :bill, for our new machine parts.
 He may mention this item to the :manager, as he has neither its history nor my letters of inquiry.
  :
- :    I find nothing else to include.
+ :I find nothing else to include.
 We shall miss you greatly, :and we shall be looking for you at our new home.
  :
  :Yours sincerely,